apache/skywalking/docs/en/Architecture.md

 Manual or auto are nothing about the architecture, so in this document, we will consider them as a client lib only.

 ## Basic Principles
-The basic design principles of SkyWalking architecture are **easy to maintain, controllable and stream process module**.
+The basic design principles of SkyWalking architecture are **easy to maintain, controllable and streaming**.

 In order to achieve these goals, SkyWalking backend provides the following designs.
 1. Modulization design.
-1. Multiple connection ways for clients sides.
+1. Multiple connection ways for client side.
 1. Collector cluster discovery mechanism
 1. Streaming mode.
 1. Swtichable storage implementors.